Drainage plumbing diagrams are a diagrammatic representation of a property’s drainage plumbing work.

 - ensuring that any excavation works do not disturb the drainage plumbing;

 - clearing blocked drains.

-If anyone has any issues with internet access, they may contact the Building Commission on 1300 48 90 99 for assistance in accessing drainage plumbing diagrams.
+If you have any issues with the website, you may contact Building and Energy on 6251 1301 for assistance in accessing drainage plumbing diagrams.